10 stylish trends in men's glasses

 A subtle way to get shape and style without the distraction of color, clear frames offer a fresh spin on classic styles.

 Oakley pairs clear frames with black arms for a subtle attention grabber that works well for evening and weekend.

-The white transparent version of Ray-Ban’s popular Clubmaster gives you that bold 1950s brow-line frame and then erases it: there, not there.
+The white transparent version of Ray-Ban’s popular Clubmaster gives you that bold 1950s brow-line frame and then erases it.

 Darker versions of this frame cut a vivid line across the browbone, dividing your face, but the clear frames have a more subtle effect, making this style accessible to round and square faces as well as oval.

 SEE RELATED: A helpful guide to men’s glasses